 - Mesen’s robust debugging toolbelt includes an APU viewer, Debugger, Assembler, PPU viewer, Text Hooker, Trace logger, and a Script window.

 Dolphin is another modern Nintendo emulator that allows users to play GameCube and Wii games smoothly on their existing Linux machine.
-It is a modern-day emulation system and allows you to play classic Nintendo games like Luigi’s Mansion, Super Mario Galaxy, and The Last Story in high-definition.
-Dolphin also offers an extensive list of enhancement abilities that makes playing retro games much more enjoyable.
+It is a modern-day emulation system and allows you to play classic Nintendo games in high-definition, like Luigi’s Mansion, Super Mario Galaxy, and The Last Story.
+Dolphin also offers an extensive list of enhancement abilities that make playing retro games much more enjoyable.

 Features of Dolphin